Skip to content

 json

 By default, the model decides when and how many tools to call.
-You can control tool invocation using the tool_choice parameter.
+You can control tool calling behavior using the tool_choice parameter.

 2. Required: Call one or more tools. tool_choice: "required"

-If you want the model to only use a subset of the tool list in a request without modifying the tools list you pass in (to maximize prompt caching), you can configure allowed_tools.
+If you want the model to use only a subset of the tool list in a given request—without modifying the tool list you pass in, to maximize prompt caching—you can configure allowed_tools.

 json